cfriedt/zephyr/samples/spi_flash_programmer/README.rst

-    freq, Get or set the current SPI clock frequency. max-freq, Get or set the maximum SPI clock frequency supported by the device. min-freq, Get or set the minimum SPI clock frequency supported by the device. sfdp, Get the JESD216 serial flash discoverable parameters (Get only) vio, Get or set the I/O voltage.
+    freq, Get or set the current SPI clock frequency. max-freq, Get or set the maximum SPI clock frequency supported by the device. min-freq, Get or set the minimum SPI clock frequency supported by the device. sector_size, Get the minimum sector size (erase size, in bytes) supported by the device. size, Get the SPI flash device size (in bytes). vio, Get or set the I/O voltage.